Delivered Into Rest: From Pharaoh to Peace

-Favorite books, essays, podcasts episodes, and more that I enjoyed in the month of April, plus recent cultural news that I’m paying attention to… STUDY: Measuring the Good Life PBS: CHANGE,…
+Favorite books, essays, podcasts episodes, and more that I enjoyed in the month of May, plus recent cultural news that I’m paying attention to… For Car Rides with Kids and…

 Not a tragedy.
 Not alone.
 Not without hope.
 These were the ideas I shared with the families at Walnut Hill Community Church in my first live, in-person Reimagining Family Life…